CSP 063: Jill Escher & The National Council on Severe Autism

 This episode is sponsored by Simplepractice.
 If you need a stellar all-in-one practice management system that can also handle your teletherapy clients, look no further.
 Simplepractice can deliver it all.
 New users can sign up for two months for the price of one when they click on this link.

 “It’s chaos, be kind.” -Michelle McNamara Four years ago, I released the first of 2...

 Information About the Show

 Conversations in Speech Pathology (CSP) is a podcast about issues related to the clinical practice of speech pathology.
-My mission is for the show to be: Interesting, Thought Provoking, & Fun!
+My mission is for the show to be thought-provoking & fun!

 My interests are primarily Autism, AAC, and Speech Sound Disorders (SSD).
 I will continue to cover other areas as well from time to time.

 Please don't assume that because I cover a particular topic or individual I automatically endorse everything that is said on the show.
-I want to hear from a variety of voices and I may or may not agree with everything a particular guest has to say.
+I want to hear from various voices, and I may or may not agree with everything a particular guest has to say.